Zylann/godot_voxel/doc/source/quick_start.md

 1) Add a `VoxelTerrain` node, and adjust the following settings in the inspector:

-1.1) Under the `materials` section, create a new `SpatialMaterial` in the first slot.
-Then click on it and enable the `vertex_color_as_albedo` option.
+1.1) Under the `materials` section, create a new `StandardMaterial3D` in the first slot.
+Click that material, and in the "Vertex Color" category, enable "Use as Albedo" (`vertex_color_as_albedo`).
 This will give the blocks better shading.

 1.1) `Generator`: create a new `VoxelGeneratorNoise2D`.
 Then click on it and set its `Channel` parameter to `TYPE`.
 Also make sure the `noise` property is assigned to a noise resource.